Aboudoc/Compound/README.md

 - `col factor`: The collateral factor is 70%
 - `supplied`: The amount of amount of WBTC that we supply according to compound is 0.99
 - `liquidity`: The amount of token that we can borrow in terms of USD is $0 => because we've not entered a market yet
-- `price`: price of token we're going to borrow => DAI
+- `price`: Price of token we're going to borrow => DAI
-- `max borrow`: amount of token of DAI that we can borrow is 0
+- `max borrow`: Amount of token of DAI that we can borrow is 0
-- `borrowed balance (compound)`: amount of DAI that we borrowed is 0
+- `borrowed balance (compound)`: Amount of DAI that we borrowed is 0

 ### borrow (after)

-- `borrowed balalance (erc20)`: after we borrow, the borrowed balance is 10608.03
+- `borrowed balalance (erc20)`: After we borrow, the borrowed balance is 10608.03
-- `max borrow`: we can further borrow 10618 DAI
+- `max borrow`: We can further borrow 10618 DAI
-- `liquidity`: a this moment the liquidity in terms of USD is 10626
+- `liquidity`: The liquidity in terms of USD is 10626 at this moment

 ### after some blocks

-- `borrowed balance (compound)`: this shows us that the interest rate on borrow is accruing, it incresed
+- `borrowed balance (compound)`: This shows us that the interest rate on borrow is accruing, it incresed

 ### repay

-- `borrowed balance (compound)`: is 0
+- `borrowed balance (compound)`: Is 0
-- `liquidity`: the amount of token that we can borrow increased
+- `liquidity`: The amount of token that we can borrow increased

 <p align="right">(<a href="#readme-top">back to top</a>)</p>